 We rely, in part, on trademark, copyright, and trade secret law to protect our intellectual property in the United States and abroad.
 We seek to protect our software, documentation, and other written materials under trade secret and copyright law, which afford only limited protection.
 We also rely, in part, on patent law to protect our intellectual property in the United States and internationally.
 As of March 31, 2010, we had been awarded 76 United States patents and have additional United States and foreign patent applications pending.
 We cannot predict whether such pending patent applications will result in issued patents that effectively protect our intellectual property.
-We may not be able to protect our proprietary rights in the United States or internationally (where effective intellectual property protection may be unavailable or limited), and competitors may independently develop technologies that are similar or superior to our technology, duplicate our technology or design around any patent of ours.
-We have, in the past, licensed and, in the future, expect to continue licensing our technology to others, many of whom are located or may be located abroad.
+We may not be able to protect our proprietary rights in the United States or internationally (where effective intellectual property protection may be unavailable or limited), and competitors may independently develop technologies that are similar or superior to our technology to others, many of whom are located or may be located abroad.
 There are no assurances that such licensees will protect our technology from misappropriation.
 Moreover, litigation may be necessary in the future to enforce our intellectual property rights, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity.
 Such litigation could result in substantial costs and diversion of management time and resources and could have a material adverse effect on our business, financial condition, and operating results.
 Any settlement or adverse determination in such litigation would also subject us to significant liability.